 Water Loss and Meter Replacement - The District continued its efforts to survey, verify, and change out the top users' water meters throughout the service area.
 Continued meter maintenance programs provide further field observation of District meters.
-Also, the District was more aggressive in identifying remote blow-off appurtenances and installing security caps to reduce water theft.
-Crews continue to evaluate and survey cross country water mains and their associated appurtenances, through its leak detection program, for potential cross-connections.
+Crews continue to evaluate and survey cross country water mains and their associated appurtenances, through its leak detection program, for potential leaks and cross-connections.
 Field personnel continue to aggressively monitor and inspect the distribution system through these various strategies.
-For fiscal year 2019-20, unaccounted water loss was 4.7% of total water sold.
+For fiscal year 2020-21, unaccounted water loss was 4.6% of total water sold.